 - To have the Seat Entry Memory movement begin when the vehicle is started, select the Settings menu, then Vehicle, then Seating Position, and then Seat Entry Memory.
 Select On or Off.
-See "Seat Entry Memory" later in this section. - To begin Seat Exit Memory movement when the vehicle is turned off and the driver door is opened, or when the vehicle is turned off with the driver door already opened, select the Settings menu, then Vehicle, then Seating Position, and then Seat Exit Memory.
+See "Seat Entry Memory" - Seat Exit Memory movement begins when the ignition is turned off and the driver door is opened, or when the ignition is turned off with the driver door already opened, select the Settings menu, then Vehicle, then Seating Position, and then Seat Exit Memory.
 Select On or Off.
-See "Seat Exit Memory" later in this section. - See Vehicle Personalization

-♦ 137 for additional setting information.
+See "Seat Exit Memory" later in this section. - See Vehicle Personalization \$\phi\$ 152 for additional setting information.